Demand Drafts vs Cheques: When to Use Which Payment Instrument

 • Drawer’s Signature: Essential for authorisation and validity.

-• Date: Determines the cheque’s validity period (usually as per the latest official guidelines in 2026).
+• Date: Determines the cheque’s validity period, usually three months in 2026.

 • Payee’s Name: Identifies who will receive the payment.